panda3d/panda3d-docs/programming/scene-graph/instancing.rst

 .. image:: instancing2.jpg

-It's not a tree any more, it is a directed acyclic graph.
+It's not a tree anymore, it is a directed acyclic graph.
 But the renderer still traverses the graph using a recursive tree-traversal algorithm.
 As a result, it ends up traversing the dancer node 50 times.
 Here is a diagram of the depth-first traversal that the renderer takes through the graph.
 Note that